 30 Minute Spicy Red Fish Stew (Video)

-This 30 Minute Spicy Red Fish Stew is quick and delicious for a work-night dinner, and this delicious stew is low-carb, low-glycemic, gluten-free, Paleo, Whole 30, and South Beach Diet friendly as well.
-Use Stew Recipes to find more recipes like this one.
+30 Minute Spicy Red Fish Stew is quick and delicious for a work-night dinner, and this delicious stew is low-carb and gluten-free.

 In my bedroom I have a cabinet with a huge collection of food magazines going back about 20 years, mostly Gourmet, Bon Appetit, and Fine Cooking, with some assorted issues of other publications.
 My magazines are arranged by month, and when a new month starts, I love to look at the past issues for that time of year to see what recipes the magazines were featuring.
 And when I looked at magazines for May, this recipe for Spicy Red Fish Stew from Bon Appetit was the one that jumped out at me.

 We all should be eating more fish and there are plenty of Seafood Recipes on this blog, but my usual fish dinners are nothing like this stew where onions, tomatoes, and roasted red peppers simmer with garlic and red pepper flakes and then chunks of white fish are added to cook for just a few minutes and flavor the stew.
 And wow!
 This was absolutely delicious.